 Non accessible content

 These are produced using software provided by a third party.
-They also contain site plans and maps produced by third parties.
+They also contain site plans and maps produced and submitted by third parties.
+We have carried out an assessment of this section and identified it as a disproportionate burden to fix.

 Past Agendas and Minutes

 Many of these were produced before we had to comply with accessibility legislation.
-We are looking at ways to ensure all future documents are made accessible wherever possible.
+Some have complex numbering systems which may be difficult to navigate.
+We plan to work on new templates to ensure all future documents are made accessible wherever possible.

 Statement of Accounts

-Work has been done on the latest version of this document to improve its accessibility, but we are aware that there are still issues related to tables.
-We are working to ensure any future versions of this document will be fully accessible
+Work has been done on the latest version of this document to improve its accessibility, but we are aware that there are still issues related to table headers and merged cells.
+We are working to ensure new versions of this document in 2022 will be accessible.

-Some leaflets have been designed for print.
+Some leaflets have been designed for print so lack digital accessibility features such as correct reading order, colour checks and alternative text on images.
 Wherever possible, we will be providing the same content in HTML text on the pages on which they are available to download.

 Non compliance with the accessibility regulations

-There are some areas which we have identified as being a disproportional burden, or out of our control to make full accessible.
+There are some areas which we have identified as being a disproportional burden, or out of our control to make fully accessible.

 - Planning application documents